Preet-Agrawal/Summarize/README.md

 # Story Quiz - AI-Powered Story Summarizer & Quiz Generator

 An interactive web application that uses AI to summarize stories and automatically generate quizzes to test comprehension.
-Built with Flask, MongoDB, and AI APIs, this project helps students improve their reading comprehension through engaging, interactive quizzes. to run in terminal - python app.py
+Built with Flask, MongoDB, and AI APIs, this project helps students improve their reading comprehension through engaging, interactive quizzes. to run in terminal - python app.py or python3 app.py
 ## Features
 - 📚 **AI-Powered Summarization**: Automatically summarize long stories and texts
 - 🎯 **Instant Quiz Generation**: Generate comprehension quizzes based on the story content